vikasrkarjigi/ML_ElasticNet_Regularization/README.md

   ElasticNet achieves a balance between L1 and L2 regularization by adding penalties for both types of cofficients, helping improve model performance and prevent overfitting.

 ### Questions Answered in this README.
-1. Why ElasticNet?
-  - Lasso(L1): It is good for feature selection by shrinking some coefficients to zero, but may perform poorly when there are highly correlated features.
-  - Ridge (L2): Effective at dealing with multicollinearity but does not perform feature selection.
-  - ElasticNet: Combines the benefits of both, providing robust regularization and feature selection.

-2. What is the function of the model you have created and in what situations should it be utilized?
+1. What does the model you have implemented do and when should it be used?
-  - The model is designed to address situations with multicollinearity or overfitting, using linear regression with or without regularization.
-It can be employed when we need to manage model complexity and avoid excessive coefficients, particularly in datasets with many dimensions.
-  - ElasticNet is especially handy when you need to strike a balance between L1 (for selecting features) and L2 (for shrinkage) regularization.
+   - The model implements ElasticNet Regularisation, which is alinear regression technique that combines L1(Lasso) and L2(Ridge) penalties to improve model accuracy and handle mutlicollinearity.
+It is ideal for cases where the dataset has many features and some may be correlated or irrelevant.
+ElasticNet is typically used when neither Lasso nor Ridge alone is sufficient to handle a dataset's complexity.

-3. What method did you use to evaluate if your model is functioning reasonably well?
+2. How did you test your model to determine if it is working reasonably correctly?
-  - The Ames Housing dataset was utilized to test the models, and the R² score was utilized to assess the adequacy of the fit for both the training and test sets.
-  - Moreover, the grid search process for the ElasticNet model helped ensure the selection of the optimal hyperparameters for the dataset provided.
+   - Splitting the dataset into training and testing sets.
+   - Training the model on the training data.
+   - Evaluating performance using metrics like Mean Squared Error (MSE) or R-Squared on the test set.
+   - Compating the performance of ElasticNet with other models to ensure it strikes the right balance between overfitting and underfitting.

-4. Which parameters have you made available to users of your implementation to adjust and optimize performance?
+3. What parameters have you exposed to users of your implementation in order to tune performance?
-  - Alpha: Regulates the overall level of regularization.
+    - alpha : Controls the strength of the regularisation.
-  - Balance between L1 (Lasso) and L2 (Ridge) penalties is controlled by the L1 Ratio for ElasticNet.

-5. Does your implementation struggle with certain inputs?
-If given additional time, would you be able to find solutions to these issues or are they essential to the model?
-  - The implementation might face difficulties with datasets that exhibit significant multicollinearity or complex missing data patterns.
-  - Although median imputation is used for handling missing values, employing more sophisticated imputation methods could enhance performance.
-  - Moreover, the code employs a set number of iterations for enhancing performance, but it may not always lead to convergence.
-Better results could be achieved with a more flexible stopping criterion.
+    - l1_ratio : Determines the mix of L1 and L2 regularisation.
+A ratio of 0 corresponds to Ridge, 1 corresponds to Lasso, and values between 0 and 1 give a mix.

+4. Are there specific inputs that your implementation has trouble with?
+Given more time, could you work around these or is it fundamental?
+    - Very small dataset: Regularisation may not provide benefits with limited data.
+    - Non-linear relationships unless combined with feature engineering.
+    Given more time, workarounds could include adding polynomial features or trying different algorithms beter suited for non-linear data.
+However, if the problem is inherently nonlinear, the model's limitations might be fundamental.

 ## Results
 The code in this notebook demonstrates how ElasticNet improves the model's performance by reducing overfitting and achieving a better trade-off between bias and variance.
 The performance is compared using the R score on both the training and testing datasets.

-## Team Members
-1. Ayyappa Boovadira Kushalappa **(A20555146)**
-2. Binaal Bopanna Machanda Beliappa **(A20599896)**
-3. Vikas Ravikumar Karjigi **(A20581687)**
-4. Yashas Basavaraju **(A20586428)**